 Who qualifies

-- Dependent parents of the resident or their spouse.
+- Dependent parents of the resident or spouse, where dependency is proven.

 Application process

-- If the family is already in Portugal, the sponsor files a reunification request directly with AIMA.
+- If the family member is already in Portugal, the sponsor may file the reunification request with AIMA.

-- If the family is abroad, they apply for a D6 visa at the Portuguese Consulate in their country, which then allows them to travel and complete the residency process in Portugal.
+- If the family member is abroad, they usually apply through the Portuguese consular route and then complete the residence process in Portugal.

 Healthcare Access for UK Citizens in Portugal